Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Is used to estimate capacity needs for Fabric-specific data projects.
 It is eseful only if your sentiment analysis solution is built specifically on the Microsoft Fabric platform

-Note:

-* Azure pricing calculator

-To evaluate the potential cost of an AI solution for sentiment analysis on Azure, you should use the Azure Pricing Calculator.This tool allows you to estimate the monthly and annual costs of the specific services required for your solution—such as Azure AI Language (which provides sentiment analysis) or Azure OpenAI Service—based on your expected volume of feedback data.

-* Total Cost of Ownership

-(TCO) Calculator To evaluate the cost of an Azure sentiment analysis solution and support a Return on AI Investment (ROAI) analysis for multiple business units, you should use the Azure Total Cost of Ownership (TCO) Calculator.

-The TCO Calculator is essential for calculating the financial impact of migrating or implementing a new solution compared to your existing infrastructure.

-Step-by-Step: Using the TCO Calculator for ROAI

-To perform a comprehensive ROAI analysis, follow these steps to capture the full scope of ownership:

-1. Define Your Current Workload

-Enter details about your existing infrastructure that the AI solution might replace or augment.

-2. Adjust Assumptions

-Tailor the calculator to your business environment by adjusting key metrics.

-3. Review the TCO Report

-The calculator generates a detailed report comparing your current costs against Azure.

 ### QUESTION 32